supercollider/supercollider.github.io/development/building-beagleboneblack.md

 * for lower latency, try with lower blocksizes when you start jackd.try for example `-p512` and `-p128`. tune downwards until you get dropouts and xruns (also watch cpu%)
 * soundcards i’ve tried include a cheap blue 3D sound (C-Media Electronics, Inc. Audio Adapter (Planet UP-100, Genius G-Talk)) and the aureon dual usb (TerraTec Electronic GmbH Aureon Dual USB).
 * lock/writeprotect the sd card if you plan to pull out the power without properly shutting down the system first. a better way is to add a shutdown command script to a gpio pin - search online for how to do that.
+* if you want to use the sc3.7 branch instead of sc master (unstable), the process is the same except for the following additions: in step5, after #2 `git checkout 3.7`, in step5, after #12 `sudo mv /usr/local/share/SuperCollider/SCClassLibrary/Common/GUI/Base/Model.sc /usr/local/share/SuperCollider/SCClassLibrary/Common/Core/`

 autostart (run sc at system boot)
 --